 1. It Kills Bacteria, Germs, and Dust Mites

 This is the biggest advantage that most people do not even think about.
 Your carpet is one of the most germ-infested surfaces in your home.
-You bring germs into your house on your shoes, your pets bring all sorts of germs into your house, and dust mites love to make their homes deep inside your carpet fibers.
+You bring germs into your house on your shoes, your pets bring all sorts of germs into your house, and dust mites love to make their homes deep inside your carpet fibres.

 The heat of the steam cleaning process, which is well over 55°C, will kill dust mites, bacteria, and many viruses upon contact.
 This is not possible with any other cleaning process.